andylongstaffe/opengrok-docker/README.md

 =====

 1) Install git, so history etc works

+> apt-get update && apt-get install git

+** Add this to docker image
+** Find how to restart webserver... (to test git more easily)

 2) Rename docker-instance to og-data
 3) Look at how to secure webapp (if needed)